(Disclosure: Some of the links below may be affiliate links)

 Bonus: Total result in DEGIRO mobile application

 However, I just found out it was possible to see this information on the DEGIRO mobile application.
 It took me quite a while to figure out how to find this information.
-It is just not really intuitive.
+It is just not intuitive.
 Or maybe, it is just me.
-But once you know it, it is really easy to use.
+But once you know it, it is straightforward to use.
 Since it was not easy for me to find it, I am going to post my findings for all of you!

 First of all, start the mobile application and log in to your account.
 Then, you can go to the Portfolio view.
 Here, you should be able to see the daily results of all the positions in your portfolio.
 Once you are in the portfolio view on the application, you should see something like this:

 You can see the daily results of all the positions.
 If you press on a daily result, it then shows the total results of this position.
-For instance, after pressing on Vanguard Total World and Vanguard International High Dividend Yield, I can see their two total results:
+For instance, after pressing on Vanguard Total World and Vanguard International High Dividend Yield, I can see their total results:

 ConclusionDEGIRO DEGIRO is a great broker for Europe, with extremely affordable fees!
 Trade securities for as little as 0.5 CHF!

 If you can, you should not buy a single share of an ETF when you can buy more.
-This is not the most cost-efficient way to buy shares.
+It is not the most cost-efficient way to buy shares.
 I just did this as an example since I had 100 CHF on my account in cash!

 Now that you know how to buy an ETF on DEGIRO, you have no excuse to not start investing!